munza/lumen-api-starter/readme.md

 #### Using Docker

 Docker can be run with `docker-compose up -d` command.
 After that, any command stated above can be executed with Docker.
-The formant is — `docker-compose php exec php <command>` or `docker exec lumen-php <command>`.
+The format is — `docker-compose php exec <command>` or `docker exec lumen-php <command>`.
 For example database can be migrated with `docker-compose php exec php artisan migrate`.

 To execute an interactive shell, add `-it` flag with the exec command like `docker exec -it lumen-php <command>`.